arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 A detailed single cell recipe
 =============================

-This example aims to build the same single cell model as :ref:`the previous tutorial <tutorialsinglecellswc>`, except using a :class:`arbor.recipe` and :class:`arbor.simulation` instead of a :class:`arbor.single_cell_model`.
+This example builds the same single cell model as :ref:`the previous tutorial <tutorialsinglecellswc>`, except using a :class:`arbor.recipe` and :class:`arbor.simulation` instead of a :class:`arbor.single_cell_model`.